 Income from royalties and distribution rights can be directed into your charitable fund.

 Convert your private foundation to a donor advised fund so you can save money and focus on your giving while we handle the administration.

 We can help you experience the joy of giving today, and we welcome the opportunity to talk with you and your trusted advisors about including charitable giving in your estate plans.

-Consider a gift to the Foundation in your will or trust and join hundreds of forward-looking New Hampshire donors who have made sure their generosity continues forever.
+Consider a gift to the Foundation in your will or trust and join hundreds of forward-looking Massachusetts donors who have made sure their generosity continues forever.